-However, river surges caused extensive flooding in the 9/11 Memorial Museum, which is currently under construction at the World Trade Center.
+Recovery from Superstorm Sandy is now complete and extensive measures have been taken or are underway to mitigate against the risk of a future flooding.
+In October 2012, river surges had caused extensive flooding in the museum.
 The Port Authority estimated that about 16 million gallons of water flooded the Museum after the storm surged entered its Vehicle Security Center.
-The Port Authority of New York and New Jersey led pumping operations that removed more than seven feet of water from the Museum space.
+Pumping operations removed more than seven feet of water from the Museum space.
 The vast majority of collection materials were safe and unaffected.
-A few large artifacts placed in the Museum during early phases of construction were exposed to flood waters, and conservators provided guidance to ensure the utmost care of these artifacts.
+A few large artifacts placed in the Museum during early phases of construction were exposed to flood waters and conservators provided guidance to ensure the utmost care of these artifacts.